 Hobbit Trail is a fun 1/2 mile trail through the mossy, tangly growth of trees and bushes.
 The thick bushes create a tunnel that winds down the hill and opens to a beautiful sandy beach.
 The whole experience is quite magical and the beach is perfect for kids.

-As a bonus, we stopped at the Haceta Head overlook on the Highway 101.
-We could see the a good view of the Haceda Head Lighthouse and the beach.
+As a bonus, we stopped at the Heceta Head overlook on Highway 101.
+We could see a good view of the Heceta Head Lighthouse and the beach.

-Just below the pullout off 1010, The sea lions were laying on the rocks and barking.
+Just below the pullout off on Highway 101, The sea lions were laying on the rocks and barking.
 We could hear them when we got out of the car.
 They are noisy!

 Sea lions in their natural habitat – check.
 No need to spend time and money to go to the caves.
 (Here is the link if you do want to go to the Sea Lion Caves)

 2. South Beach

-The beach is long wide and flat and is breezy but not windy like some others.
+The beach is long, wide, flat and breezy but not windy like some others.
 You can see the Yaquina Bay lighthouse from the beach.

 There is plenty of open space for walking, playing frisbee with the dog or flying kites.
-There is so much space that you can loose each other in the fog.
+There is so much space that you can lose each other in the fog.

 3. Agate Beach

 As the name implies Agate Beach is known for, agate hunting, this beach was actually really fun for playing in the small sand dunes.
-The low rolling dunes are warm and soft for jumping, rolling and burying yourself in sand.
-The kids played endlessly and we had to drag them away form this beach.
+The low rolling dunes are warm and soft for jumping, rolling and burying yourself in the sand.
+The kids played endlessly and we had to drag them away from this beach.

 The beach has a couple of access points and a large parking lot for RVs.
 We actually had lunch in the RV parking lot at a picnic table because we had the camper with us.

 If you are on a multigenerational trip, this is a great beach for kids but not so much for the grandparents.
-The long stretch of dunes do make it a difficult walk out to the water.
-So only part of our group actually made it to splash in the water.
+The long stretch of dunes does make it a difficult walk out to the water.
+So only part of our group actually made it out splash in the water.

-Seal Rock Beach is warm sunny cove for playing in the water and bird watching.
-Birds nest in the rock outcrop adjacent to the beach and the fresh water stream is full of gulls and other shore birds.
+Seal Rock Beach is a warm sunny cove for playing in the water and bird watching.
+Birds nest in the rock outcrop adjacent to the beach and the freshwater stream is full of gulls and other shorebirds.

 5. Neskowin Beach

-The big kids headed strait for Proposal Rock to climb on.
+The big kids headed straight for Proposal Rock to climb on.
 Dad had fun walking the beach and wondering about the tree stumps sticking out of the water.